motebus/ultrabook/Ultra/Welcome to YP.md

     * (You can also choose to sign up with your Gmail / Facebook / Telegram if you want.)(You need to bind accounts)
     <img src="https://i.imgur.com/TAbqWvv.png" width=300 height=300>

-    * click "change password" to bind
+    * Click "change password" to bind

     3. Sign in to confirm your new account.
     4. Head to [Jujue Browser](https://jujue.app/browser)